Top 10 Credit Card Terms

 Do you ever look at your credit card or bank statements and wonder what all the financial lingo means?
 It’s hard to manage your accounts if you don’t know what the words mean and how they will affect you.
 To celebrate Financial Literacy Month, we’re bringing you a series on financial terms and their meanings.
 Today we’re focusing on common credit card terms and how they can affect your financial outlook.

-Late Fee – If you miss your payment date, you’ll be charged a late fee.
+If you miss your payment date, you’ll be charged a late fee.
 Late fees can clock in at $30 to $35 per month.
-Avoid late fees by arranging auto-pays on your cards to ensure you pay on time every month.
+You can avoid late fees by arranging auto-pay on your cards to ensure you pay on time every month.

 The minimum amount you must pay to keep the account from defaulting.
 Usually this amount equals 2% of the outstanding balance.
 To reduce debt more quickly, pay more than the minimum payment each month (and avoid adding any new charges).

 If you exceed the credit limit on a card (see #6) you will be charged a fee.
 Over-limit fees are generally in the neighborhood of $35.

 Understanding these essential credit card terms can help you use credit wisely.
 If you need help managing your credit card debt, free credit counseling can help you get back on track.